timharek/timharek.no/content/blog/2022-12-03-2022-november-recently.md

 ### Movies

-- **Barbarian** &mdash; Wow, finally a horror movie that actually delivers!
+- **Barbarian** – Wow, finally a horror movie that actually delivers!
 I felt like I was constantly surprised at every turn, it wasn't super scary, it was smart!
-- **Black Panther: Wakanda Forever** &mdash; Disspointed.
+- **Black Panther: Wakanda Forever** – Disspointed.
 Namor was cool, but the story didn't really work.
-- **Krigsseileren** (War Sailor) &mdash; Sad and devastating movie.
+- **Krigsseileren** (War Sailor) – Sad and devastating movie.
 It was difficult to watch, especially since it's so close to home.
 Some of the movie is based in the town where I live during World War 2.
-- **The Guardians of the Galaxy Holiday Special** &mdash; Meh, it had some cool details, and I felt like _I had to_ watch it.
+- **The Guardians of the Galaxy Holiday Special** – Meh, it had some cool details, and I felt like _I had to_ watch it.

 [black_friday_post]: /blog/i-didnt-buy-anything-on-black-friday